 To best serve our community we will continue to offer a traditional, in-person, five days per week instructional model.
-A virtual option is not available.
+Although a Hopkins virtual option is not available, the district has partnered with Otsego Public Schools for an online learning opportunity.